Email Metrics

 Do open rates matter?

-Not all open rates are accurate.
+As mentioned above, open rates are no longer accurate.

 For example, Apple Mail's Mail Privacy Protection allows users to turn off open tracking.